-good question! thanks for asking.
+good question! thanks for asking. i’ll babble a bit & try to make sense.

 you might very well suggest that there’s no way to design without consuming unnecessary energy & materials. this is true enough…but design is intrinsic to life on this planet. it’s embedded in our DNA.

-in these volatile times, effective design is also vital to communicating often complex ideas through impactful visuals. so, WE NEED IT…but we also need to ensure that we’re creating in a way that treads more carefully.
+in today’s volatile times, effective design is also vital to communicating often complex ideas through impactful visuals. so, WE NEED IT…but we also need to ensure that we’re creating in a way that treads more carefully.

 in print, that means fewer colours on recycled papers with water-based inks. risograph printing is the perfect solution.